elisebbv/hilton-theme/content/services.md

 Includes:
 - A complimentary 15-minute introduction meeting
 - An Editorial Letter from me, outlining the main feedback beats
-- A copy of your manuscript with comments and reflections recorded throughout using the comments and suggesting features in Word and/or Google Docs (Track Changes)
+- A copy of your manuscript with comments and reflections recorded throughout using the comments and suggesting features in Word or Google Docs (Track Changes)
 - A 1 hour video consultation call to discuss any questions about the overall feedback

 ### Copy Editing
 A copy edit provides you with feedback on correctness, accuracy, and consistency.
-This stage of editing focuses on grammar, punctuation, capitalization, and overall stylistic rules that the manuscript follows.
+This stage of editing focuses on grammar, punctuation, capitalization, and overall stylistic rules for the manuscript.

 Includes:
-- A copy of your manuscript with my edits and suggestions recorded throughout using the comments and suggesting features in Word and/or Google Docs (Track Changes)
+- A copy of your manuscript with my edits and suggestions recorded throughout using the comments and suggesting features in Word or Google Docs (Track Changes)

 ### Proofreading
-A proofread is the final stage of editing after your book design has been finalized and laid out in PDF form.
-This is usually the final step before going ahead to hitting publish or print on your book.
+A proofread is the final stage of editing after your book design has been finalized and laid out in a PDF format.
+This is the final editing step before the manuscript is ready for publishing.

 Includes:
 - A PDF of your manuscript with corrections and comments on any remaining errors such as typos, layout issues, spacing, or other small errors introduced at any point in the editing or design process